 Northeastern Pennsylvania’s rich anthracite coal veins put the region on the map in the 1800s.
 For over a century, mining dominated the landscape, dragging black coal from deep underground.
 Mining wreaked havoc on the environment as it cleared forests and vegetation and shrouded the land and its inhabitants in black coal dust.

 Today, though, the area is home to dense forests and state parks that cover rolling hills and majestic mountainsides.
-The region’s natural beauty is important to new immigrants – both Dafne and Gigi talk about relishing the opportunity to get out and enjoy nature.
+The region’s natural beauty is important to new immigrants – both Dafne Paramo and Gigi Perez talk about relishing the opportunity to get out and enjoy nature.

 It’s really nice, especially in this area, the hiking.
 There’s a lot of opportunity for hiking and do things out in nature.
 I think one of my favorite ones is Ricketts Glen.– Dafne Paramo